OrhanKupusoglu/performance-thread/README.md

 The first three fields in this file are load average figures giving the number of jobs in the run queue (state R) or waiting for disk I/O (state D) averaged over 1, 5, and 15 minutes

 ### /proc/stat
-The amount of time, measured in units of USER_HZ (1/100ths of a second on most architectures, use sysconf(_SC_CLK_TCK) to obtain the right value), that the system ("cpu" line) or the specific CPU ("cpuN" line) spent in various states:
+The amount of time the system ("cpu" line) or the specific CPU ("cpuN" line) spent in various states:

 ```
 us, user    : time running un-niced user processes